fatsecret-group/postman-fatsecret-apis/readme.md

 3. Use the newly created token.

-## Using 3-Legged OAuth with FatSecret Platform API in Postman:
+## Using 3-Legged OAuth with fatsecret Platform API in Postman:

 1. Navigate to 3-Legged OAuth section in postman.